Anne Moehead

 Ordinary member

-Susan is a retired Registered Nurse/ Educator who has extensive experience in a variety of settings and specialized roles.
-Susan has worked in management of Aged Care Facilities where she was instrumental in commissioning dementia specific areas.
-Susan has a Bachelor of Arts and is working towards post graduate training in Dementia Care.
-Susan has lived experience with dementia in her role as a carer and believes that as a committee member for Dementia Inclusive Ballina Alliance (DIBA) and advocate for Dementia Australia she can improve the care provided to those who live with dementia and ensure that that both carers and the person they care for, are able to stay connected to their local community.
+Susan is a retired Registered Nurse/ Educator who has extensive experience in a variety of settings and specialised roles.
+Susan a Bachelor of Arts and is working towards post graduate training in Dementia Care.
+Susan has lived experience with dementia in her role as a carer and believes that as a committee member for DIBA and advocate for Dementia Australia, she can improve the care provided to those who live with dementia and ensure that both carers and the person they care for are able to stay connected to their local community

 Ordinary member